MelonCode/react-tweakpane/readme.md

   // Do what you need
 })

-// You still can access setValue to write manually const [, setValue] = usePaneInput(pane, 'position', (event) => {
+// onChange function is memoized, so you can rest easy! 😇 usePaneInput(pane, 'position', (event) => {
   const { x, y, z } = event.value
   // Do what you need
 })

+// It is still possible to set value manually const [, setValue] = usePaneInput(pane, 'position', (event) => {
+  const { x, y, z } = event.value
+  // Do what you need
+})
 ```

-> onChange function is memoized, so you can rest easy! 😇

 ### Organizing with Folders